 Writer’s block is a real thing and there are times when it’s difficult to put pen to paper or finger to keyboard.
 Yet we don’t always have the luxury of writer’s block, especially if like me, you have a deadline for a story.
-This particular point about how to be a better creative writing student is about how you always have the choice to write.
+This particular point is about how you always have the choice to write.
 Not anyone or anything (even writer’s block itself) can take that away from you.

-Sure, it doesn’t mean that what you write will be perfect and have good direction; but who ever invented the rule that it had to be first time around anyway?
+Sure, it doesn’t mean that what you write will be perfect and have good direction, but who ever invented the rule that it had to be first time around anyway?
 In fact my best ideas have come from poor work.
 All it takes is a keen eye and a highlighter to go back and mark any jewels underneath the dust.

 Manually stimulating your creativity can be a slow burner, but stick with it.
 If you’re struggling to write, go back to your textbook and try a few prompts/exercises.
-Re-read a novel that’s always inspired you.
+Reread a novel that’s always inspired you.
 Do another creative activity or spend time with a talented person.

 Why does this make you a better student?
 Because having a constant output means greater opportunities to learn and a higher likelihood of producing amazing work in the future.

 Be a Punching Bag

 I’m not suggesting that being a better student means passivity; taking knocks while losing all confidence in yourself.
 Quite the opposite.
 Be brave and hold your arms out wide as you take these punches.
 Then, instead of curling up in a ball and wincing in the corner, use the sting to make you stronger.

 It’s not easy.
-As a self-confessed perfectionist this is something I find extremely difficult.
+As a perfectionist this is something I find extremely difficult.
 Yet the more I’ve practised opening myself up to criticism, the easier it becomes and the more I can use it to my own advantage.

 In a recent tutorial, my tutor asked us what we should do if another student asks us to critique a piece of unsatisfactory work.
 We all replied that we should be honest but fair, so as not to hurt the person’s feelings.
 To our surprise they said we should be doing the exact opposite!

 My tutor then said something that stuck with me.
 They said that writing, by its nature is meant to be read by others, shared and talked about.
 Does a piece of writing that only you’ve seen, even exist?
 Since then I’ve realised that to improve as a student, I must be open to criticism.
 In other words: a mildly self-confident punching bag.

 Read as If Your Life Depended on It

 Read.
 Read everything; and then some more.
-It doesn’t matter if it’s Madame Bovary, Christmas Baby for the Billionaire (yes, apparently this exists), or a trashy magazine.
-There’s always something to learn whether it’s ‘good’ or ‘bad’; a space for us to understand what works/what doesn’t work and why.
+It doesn’t matter if it’s Madame Bovary or Christmas Baby for the Billionaire (yes, apparently this exists) There’s always something to learn whether it’s ‘good’ or ‘bad’; a space for us to understand what works/ doesn’t work and why.

-I’ve found that reading often and widely is the key to expanding my palate as a writer.
+I’ve found that reading often and widely is the key to expanding my palette as a writer.
 Just as a chef needs to try lots of different foods in order to understand quality and flavours, we also need to have as many different ingredients to experiment with.